DistributedCollective/sovryn-dapp_nn/README.md

   - to any other branch - staging deployment will be triggered with random url.
 - more rules about deployment can be added to `netlify.toml` config file.

+### Skip deploy
+Sometimes, you may want to push commits to your branch without triggering a deploy on Netlify.
+To do this, add [skip ci] or [skip netlify] anywhere in the Git commit message.

+In the case of multiple commits pushed together, add [skip ci] or [skip netlify] to the most recent commit, and it will apply to all other commits in the push.

+The next commit pushed without one of those messages will trigger a new deploy, including all changes from the skipped commits as well.
+To trigger a deploy at will on your production branch, go to your site’s Deploys page and select Trigger deploy at the top of the deploy list.